Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 Offensive line

-The lack of a running game and five sacks speak to what a tough night it was for the Seattle offensive line.
+The lack of a running game and five sacks speak to what a tough night it was for the Seattle offensive line, though coach Pete Carroll put a lot of the blame afterward on Smith for holding on to the ball too long.
+So, maybe the initial blaming of the line is a little out of place.

-With Damien Lewis inactive due to a shoulder injury, Jamarco Jones got the start at left guard.
-But it’s hard to know how much that mattered as the entire OL seemed to struggle to get much push when it mattered most.
+Still, the longest run by either Collins or Penny in 22 carries was just six yards, indicating that when the Saints knew a run was coming they were winning the physical battle.

 Grade: D